WebAssembly/waterfall/README.md

 2. Run build.py `python src/build.py`

-Build.py has 3 types of actions: downloading/updating sources for tools and engines (sync), building those sources (build), and runnint tests against them (test).
+Build.py has 3 types of actions: downloading/updating sources for tools and engines (sync), building those sources (build), and running tests against them (test).
 Each of these types has multiple steps (e.g. a build step for each component).
 If you run build.py with no arguments, it will run all the sync, build, and test steps.
 If you make a change and only want to run a subset of steps, you can apply filters from the